Skip to content

 Sustainable thermal insulation - tips for energy-efficient insulation materials

-Would you like to find out more about sustainable thermal insulation and ecological insulation materials?
+You want to learn more about the most sustainable thermal insulation and ecological insulation materials?
 Then you've come to the right place!
 The sustainability of buildings is not only determined by their energy efficiency in everyday use, but also by the choice of material.
 Accordingly, many people are looking for green alternatives to conventional insulation materials such as foam glass, glass wool or extruded polystyrene.
-But can these really be sustainably replaced with similar thermal conductivity and comparable fire and sound insulation properties?
+But can these really be replaced sustainably with similar thermal conductivity and comparable fire and sound protection properties?

-In this article, I would like to give you everything you need to know about sustainable thermal insulation.
-You'll find out why it's so important, what to look out for and which natural insulation materials are suitable for which area of application.
+In this article I would like to give you everything you need to know about sustainable thermal insulation.
+You'll learn why it's so important, what to look out for, and which natural insulation materials are suitable for which applications.
 Let's go!

-You can find a brief overview of the materials here in advance:
+In advance you can find here a short overview of the materials:

 1. Wood fiber